 Sadly they don’t carry this exact one anymore, but there are some good alternatives…

-If you want more about how this bathroom came to be, check out these posts:
+Like the diy floating shelves?
+Want to know want more about how this bathroom came to be? check out these posts:

 What about you?
 Have you cheated and made faux floating shelves before?
 Made the most of the space above your toilet with some artwork?
 Spill!